-A nation in tears: Thailand wakes up for the first time in 70 years without its father
+Thai King's funeral procession arrives at the Grand Palace

 Friday has been declared a public holiday for government offices by the Thai cabinet, according to an announcement on state television.

-It's quiet on the normally bustling streets of Bangkok as stone-faced Thais set out on their morning commutes.
+Some of the normally bustling streets of Bangkok were quiet as somber Thais set out on their morning commutes.

+Nearby Charoen Krung Road, one of the city's oldest thoroughfares, was packed with mourners.

+Janet Osbourne, who was visiting Bangkok from the UK, told CNN she thought the scene was "remarkable to witness."

+"It's quite sad to see, clearly the people of Thailand had so much respect for their king," she said.
+"As as tourist, I think it's important to respect the nation as it grieves."

-On Bangkok's Skytrains, digital screens which normally show loud advertisements have been turned off.
+On Bangkok's Skytrains, digital screens which normally show loud advertisements were turned off.

 But Bangkok is carrying on with its regular routines as much as possible.